Bysbie History, Family Crest & Coats of Arms

 Important Dates for the Bysbie family

 This web page shows only a small excerpt of our Bysbie research.
-Another 198 words (14 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Bysbie History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644 and 1695 are included under the topic Early Bysbie History in all our PDF Extended History products and printed products wherever possible.

 Bysbie Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Bysbie has appeared as Busby, Busbe, Busbie and others.